 Clean the Robot Vacuum Water Tank

-Some robots have on-board removable water tanks that need occasional cleaning.
-Flat mop pad robots often have removable clean-water tanksโrinse and air-dry these to prevent mildew.
+Some robot vacuums have on-board removable water tanks that need occasional cleaning.
+For example, flat mop pad robots often have removable clean-water tanks—rinse and air-dry these to prevent mildew.
 The newer design of roller mop robots collects dirty water during their continuous wash cycles.
 These on-board dirty water tanks are emptied by the dock, but they should also be removed and washed on a regular basis to manage odors and prevent buildup.

 Monthly Robot Vacuum Maintenance Tasks